grafana/tanka/docs/docs/jsonnet/main.md

 something that looks like a Kubernetes manifest.
 An object is considered valid when it has both, `kind` and `apiVersion` set.

-> This behaviour is going to change in the future, `metadata.name` will also
-> become required.

 To ensure Tanka can find your manifests, the output of your Jsonnet needs to have one of the following structures: